Salmon with Dill Sauce is super easy, yet very satisfying. The unique sauce, a mixture of yogurt and fresh dill, really makes it.

 - Sprinkle the fillets of salmon with the salmon rub.

-Cook one side of the salmon until starting to crisp, about 5 minutes.
+- Cook one side of the salmon until starting to crisp, about 5 minutes.
 Turn the salmon over and turn off the hotplate (the residual heat will be enough to complete the cooking).
-Leave on the hotplate, until opaque all the way through (the salmon will start to fall apart if over-cooked making it difficult to maneuver on the grill.
+Leave on the hotplate, until opaque all the way through.Tip: The salmon will start to fall apart if over-cooked making it difficult to maneuver on the grill.

-Serve with the first cooked side facing up, topped with the sour cream and dill sauce and reserved dill fronds to garnish.
+- Serve with the first cooked side facing up, topped with the dill sauce, and reserved dill fronds to garnish.